dchura/Safe-Queue/README.md

 </table>
 </p>

+As his turn in line approaches, he receives notifications with audio alerts:  "this is Safe Queue, you are now second in line" so he can get ready,  and then finally: "this is safe queue, you can go in now.".

+He leaves his car and goes in, shows his QR Code to the employee who scans it (also using the App) which confirms he is the next one in line.
+The successful scan then removes him from the line and notifications go out to everyone else waiting.

-BUSINESS CREATE:  A manager (or employee) of a business opens up Safe Queue, taps on "MANAGER" and sees an empty list.
+<b>2.
+A BUSINESS CREATES A SAFE QUEUE</b>:  A manager (or employee) of a business opens up Safe Queue, taps on "MANAGER" and sees an empty list.
 He taps on Add and enters the business name (and optional logo and address, though this is pre-populated by the App from the GPS location).
 He then taps on Save, which publishes this for consumers to find (as per CONSUMER use case above).
 He then see a list, which includes what he created.
 He taps on it to manage it (see BUSINESS MANAGE use case below).
 Note that a business can have as many safe queues at their location as they want, each managed

-BUSINESS MANAGE:
+<b>3.
+A BUSINESS MANAGES ENTRY TO A STORE:

 <p align="center">
 <img src="./images/screenshots/screenshot_manage_device.png" width="30%" title="Safe Queue management">